-Drop items into washer loosely.
-Fill to the
+• Drop items into washer loosely.
+Fill to the top

-top of the basket (top row of holes).
-Do not wrap items around the agitator.
+of the basket, but do not wrap items around the agitator.
 Items should move easily through wash water for best cleaning and wrinkle-free results.
 Items should sink and reappear later.